It all starts with a Kubeconfig file

 Authentication and Security

 - Token: This is by far the worst authentication method in terms of security.
-If you Kubeconfig gets leaked, unless you've got some other network protection, anyone can use the token to access your cluster.
-Avoid using this for any important cluster, but it's generally OK to use on local clusters for testing/development purposes.
+If you Kubeconfig gets leaked, unless you've got some other network protection like a VPN/Proxy, anyone can use the token to access your cluster.
+Avoid using tokens for any important cluster.
+It's generally OK to use on local clusters though.

-- Client Certificate: This is somewhat similar to a token, however it can slightly safer if the content of the certificate is usually stored in a separate file.
-So even if the Kubeconfig gets leaked, the attacker might not have gotten access to the certificates.
+- Client Certificate: This is somewhat similar to a token, however it can slightly safer as the content of the certificate is usually stored in a separate file.
+So even if the Kubeconfig content gets leaked, the attacker might not have access to the certificates.
+The Kubeconfig example we showed earlier uses client certificates.

 Connecting to multiple clusters simultaneously